-FLUKA in a generic manner, or excise portions of FLUKA source or object code, and execute them independently of FLUKA.
-Extracting specific isolated results from any of the individual internal physics models embedded within FLUKA is not permitted.
-Permitted use and reproduction are referred to below as "Use".

-- 2. Modification (including translation) of Fluka, in whole or in part, is not permitted, except for modification of Fluka User Routines that do not circumvent, replace, add to or modify any of the functions of the Fluka core code.
+- 1. Subject to the terms and conditions of this license, the Fluka Copyright Holders herewith grant to the Licensee a worldwide, non-exclusive, royalty-free, source and object code license to use and reproduce Fluka for internal scientific non-commercial non-military purposes only.
+Notwithstanding the foregoing, the Licensee shall not execute Fluka in a manner that produces an output whose contents are directly useable or easily employable to simulate the physics models embedded within Fluka in a generic manner, or excise portions of Fluka source or object code, and execute them independently of Fluka.
+Extracting specific isolated results from any of the individual internal physics models embedded within Fluka is not permitted.
+Permitted use and reproduction are referred to below as "Use". - 2.
+Modification (including translation) of Fluka, in whole or in part, is not permitted, except for modification of Fluka User Routines that do not circumvent, replace, add to or modify any of the functions of the Fluka core code.
 Permitted modifications are referred to below as "Modifications". - 3.
 Fluka is licensed for Use by the Licensee only, and the Licensee shall not market, distribute, transfer, license or sub-license, or in any way make available ("Make Available") Fluka or Modifications, in whole or in part, to third parties, without prior written permission.
 The Licensee shall not assign or transfer this license. - 4.
-Notwithstanding section 3, the Licensee may Make Available his Modifications of Fluka User Routines to third parties under these license conditions. - 5.
-The Licensee shall not insert Fluka code or Modifications, in whole or in part, into other codes without prior written permission. - 6.
-The Licensee shall not reverse engineer, decompile, decrypt, disassemble or otherwise attempt to derive the source code from the FLUKA binary code or FLUKA data libraries (except as and only to the extent that any foregoing restriction is prohibited by Law). - 7.
-Any use of Fluka outside the scope of this license is subject to prior written permission. - 8.
-The Licensee shall report as soon as practical any errors or bugs found in any portion of Fluka to fluka-discuss@fluka.org
+Notwithstanding section 3, the Licensee may Make Available his Modifications of Fluka User Routines to third parties under these license conditions.

+- 5. The Licensee shall not insert Fluka code or Modifications, in whole or in part, into other codes without prior written permission. - 6.
+Any use of Fluka outside the scope of this license is subject to prior written permission.